 More than 330,000 low-income households have already sought help by signing up for water companies’ social tariff schemes, which can reduce bills by as much as 90 per cent.

 Other assistance is available through debt write-off schemes, trust funds, flexible payment plans and WaterSure, which can reduce the bills of customers on certain benefits who also use lots of water for essential needs.

-Struggling households can also try to boost their income by using the benefits calculator and grants search tool on CCWater’s website.
+Struggling households can also try to boost their income by using the benefits calculator and grants search tool.
 In the past two years the calculator has helped thousands of customers identify potential annual means-tested benefits totalling more than £9 million.